 In general, room assignment and billing are based on double occupancy rate.
-Due to the growth of the College, it is possible residents will be assigned to a triple room.
+Due to the growth of the College, residents may be assigned to a triple room.
 The student's account will be adjusted for double/triple occupancy after the first 3 weeks of the semester.
-As space is available, every attempt will be made by the OHRL to place residents in a double room, although, there is no guarantee of availability.
+As space is available, every attempt will be made by the DRL to place residents in a double room, although there is no guarantee of availability.

-CONSOLIDATION: The OHRL reserves the right to assign and consolidate rooms as necessary.
+CONSOLIDATION: The DRL reserves the right to assign and consolidate rooms as necessary.
 All students will be consolidated to ensure each student has a roommate regardless of any vacancies.
 Students should be aware that this consolidation may affect their room rate and financial obligation.
-Students will be given a set time to move by their RA, Building Manager, or the OHRL.
+Students will be given a set time to move by their RA, or the DRL.
 If a resident receives a Notice of Consolidation and fails to comply, the resident will be charged appropriate fees.
-Additional fees may also be added if a student fails to return their old room key after 48 hours of a consolidation.
+Additional fees may also be added if a student fails to return their old room key after 48 hours (about 2 days) of a consolidation.

-Resident students that have vacancies in their room/suite are expected to keep their rooms ready for new students at all times.
+Resident students with vacancies in their room/suite must always keep their rooms ready for new students.
 Pushing beds together, filling extra dressers and closets with personal belongings, attempting to dispose of extra furniture, or preventing new students from moving is unacceptable.
 Students who fail to meet this expectation will be subject to disciplinary action, including reassignment to another room and/or fine.
-In order to receive the proper room rate, the room must maintain the number of furniture pieces required for the designated occupancy and be set up according to the OHRL.
+In order to receive the proper room rate, the room must maintain the number of furniture pieces required for the designated occupancy and be set up according to the DRL.

-DOUBLE OCCUPANCY ROOM BUYOUT: The Office of Housing & Residential Life reserves the right to consolidate any student with vacancy within all living units on campus.
+DOUBLE OCCUPANCY ROOM BUYOUT: The Department of Residential Life reserves the right to consolidate any student with vacancy within all living units on campus.
 Residents who find themselves in a room without a roommate, for whatever reason, may be offered the following options:

 - Move to another room to fill vacancy.

-- Accept a roommate who is also being required to consolidate.
+- Accept a roommate who is also required to consolidate.

 - "Buyout" the room at a premium rate.

 Room Buyout: Depending on the total resident population, the needs of incoming Maritime students and available spaces, students may be offered a "buyout" option.
 By this, residents may opt to "buyout" the vacant assignment(s) in their room, alleviating them from the chance of having other students assigned to that space for one semester.
-This option is only available after the two week room freeze period and comes at an additional cost.
+This option is only available after the two-week room freeze period and comes at an additional cost.